John Byrne (illustrator): Fantastic Four

 Byrne's post-X-Men body of work at Marvel includes his five-year run on Fantastic Four (#232–295, July 1981 – October 1986), which is generally considered a "second golden age" for the title.
 Byrne said his goal was to "turn the clock back ... get back and see fresh what it was that made the book great at its inception".
 He made a number of changes during his tenure: The Thing was temporarily replaced as a member of the quartet by the She-Hulk, while the Thing had adventures in his own comic (#1–22 also written by Byrne), and the Thing's longtime girlfriend Alicia Masters left him for his teammate the Human Torch; the Invisible Girl was developed into the most powerful member with the heightened control of her refined powers and the self-confident assertiveness to use it epitomized by her name change to the Invisible Woman; and headquarters the Baxter Building was destroyed and replaced with Four Freedoms Plaza.
 Byrne has cited multiple reasons for leaving the series, including "internal office politics" and that "it simply started to get old".

 Alpha Flight

 In 1983, while still at the helm of Fantastic Four, Byrne began to write and draw Alpha Flight, starring a Canadian superhero team that had been introduced "merely to survive a fight with the X-Men."
-The series proved initially very popular, with its first issue selling over half a million copies, and the following issues selling between 400,000 and 500,000 issues each month.
+The series proved initially very popular, with its first issue selling over half a million copies, and subsequent issues selling between 400,000 and 500,000 issues each month.
 However, Byrne has said the title "was never much fun" and that he considered the characters two-dimensional.
 One of Alpha Flight's characters, Northstar, eventually became Marvel's first openly gay superhero.
 Though Byrne from the beginning intended the character to be gay, Northstar's homosexuality was only hinted at during Byrne's tenure on the series.